Künstlersekretariat - Astrid Schoerke

 Conducting is the greatest fulfillment of Mario Venzago’s life – he has wanted to do it from an early age on.
 Imagination and a willingness to take risks characterize his very own style and have allowed him to conduct concerts, recordings, operas and increasingly so, his own compositions around the world for some years now.

-Several of his CDs have won international prizes such as the Grand Prix du Disque, the Diapason d’Or and the Edison Award.
-His recordings of the operas Venus and Penthesilea and of all choral works by Othmar Schoeck with the MDR choir and symphony orchestra received great international recognition and prestigious awards, as well as the film, My Brother the Conductor by Alberto Venzago, which was shown in cinemas across Europe and released on DVD.
-The project The other Bruckner with the recording of all ten symphonies, whose individual releases were acclaimed by international critics, was released by CPO.
+Several of his CDs won international prizes such as the Grand Prix du Disque, the Diapason d’Or de l‘Année and the Edison Award.
+His recordings of the operas Venus as well as Penthesilea and of all the choral works by Othmar Schoeck received great international recognition and prestigious awards, as did the film, My Brother the Conductor by Alberto Venzago, which was shown in cinemas across Europe and released on DVD.
+The project The other Bruckner with the recording of all ten symphonies, whose individual releases were acclaimed by international critics, was released by cpo.
 A collaboration with Sony Classical led to the spectacular recording of Franz Schubert’s Finished Unfinished Symphony with the Kammerorchester Basel, completed and conducted by Mario Venzago, as well as the recording of all serenades and symphonies by Johannes Brahms.
-His most recent CD projects have been recordings of Othmar Schoeck’s opera Schloss Dürande in a new version with the Bern Symphony Orchestra, the cantata Vom Fischer un syner Fru with the Musikkollegium Winterthur (both Claves) and the recording of Schubert’s reconstructed 7th Symphony with the Bern Symphony Orchestra (Prospero).
-In June 2023, the recording of the suite from Bernard Herrmann’s Wuthering Heights with the Singapore Symphony Orchestra has been released on Chandos Records.
+Further CD projects include recordings of Othmar Schoeck’s opera Schloss Dürande in a new version with the Bern Symphony Orchestra and the cantata Vom Fischer un syner Fru with the Musikkollegium Winterthur (both Claves).
+Most recently a recording of the reconstructed 7th Symphony by Schubert with the Bern Symphony Orchestra as released by Prospero in 2022, a suite from Bernard Herrmann’s Wuthering Heights with the Singapore Symphony Orchestra was released on Chandos Records, and also Paganini’s 1st Violin Concerto with 15-year-old Chloe Chua again with the Singapore Symphony Orchestra on Pentatone/Naxos.

-In addition to his activity as a conductor, Mario Venzago recently has increasingly devoted himself to his passion for composing.
+In addition to his activity as a conductor, Mario Venzago recently has increasingly devoted himself to his passion for composition.
 In 2021 he premiered his violin concerto with Soyoung Yoon and the Bern Symphony Orchestra.
-Mario Venzago also finished two operas, in preparation for publication by Universal Edition, as well as two shorter orchestral works.
+In 2026, his piano concerto will receive its world premiere with Claire Huangci and the Philharmonic Orchestra Heidelberg.
+His three orchestral works will also be performed multiple times in the upcoming season.
+Various other works, including two operas, are currently in preparation for publication by Universal Edition.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH